qwazarok/scriptuit/README.md

 ------------
 scriptuit platform for developing BASH pipelines with a focus on rapid prototyping and ease of reproducibility.
 It was designed primarily with the needs of experimental researchers in mind.
 It is able to intelligently chain together BASH modules with a specially formatted header in any way the user desires to create a script for analysing data.

 scriptuit facilitates the construction of scripts that can be run on your computer or in a distributed computing environment by only answering a few high-level questions.
-Scriptuit can be used to render fully self-contained BASH scripts for portability or further tweaking.
+These 'recipes' are stored as compact and easy-to-read master scripts.
+Scriptuit can be used to render a master script to fully self-contained BASH script for portability or further tweaking.
 In this way, scriptuit acts as your lab notebook, and it's outputs can be shared with collaborators or reviewers.

 Modules
 -------